-British Open 2019: Get to know the golf courses of the British Open rota
+British Open 2021: Get to know the golf courses of the Open Championship rota

-For nearly everyone playing in and watching the 2019 British Open, Royal Portrush, the Northern Ireland layout that last held the tournament in 1951, is a mystery.
-But while everyone is getting familiarized with this venue ahead of the year's final men's major, we thought it was a good time to take a crash course on all the current Open courses.
-The (re)addition of Portrush makes it an even 10 tracks in the rota now.
-That's a full album so it's understandable if you get your Royals and your Links mixed up.
-Anyway, hopefully, this handy guide helps.
+Or maybe you don’t know that.
+Indeed, with the Open out of sight since summer 2019, this is probably a good time to take a refresher course on not just Royal St. George’s but all the current Open venues.
+The return of Royal Portrush in 2019 makes it an even 10 tracks in the rota now.
+That’s a full album so it’s understandable if you get your Royals and your Links mixed up.
+Hopefully, then this handy guide helps.

 Old Course at St. Andrews